 Why Your Dog Isn’t Listening Outside

-Below, we list some of the reasons why your pooch may not be listening as well as she does at home.
+Below, we list some of the reasons why your pooch may not be listening outside as well as she does at home.

 1. Your Dog Isn’t Purposely Ignoring You — She’s Over Her Threshold